galagen8/Rotary-Encoder/README.md

 Hello!
-Just assign A and B encoder leads to your free pins and take a fast look on schematic below. <br/>
+Just assign A and B encoder leads to your free I/O pins.  <br/>
-But Encoder Button pin (c) **MUST BE** connected to pin which supports interrupts (for Arduino Nano pins are D2, D3). <br/>
+But C button lead **MUST BE** connected to pin supported interrupts (for Arduino Nano pins are D2, D3). <br/>
 Encoder ticks and button state are translated to IDE Serial Monitor. <br/>
-I used EC11 Encoder, but I hope it can works with any encoders that has 5 pins. <br/>
+I used EC11 Encoder, but I hope it can works with many mechanical encoders that use same logics. <br/>
+Also it can works with encoders which doesn't have push button.
 <p align="center">
 Have fun!
 </p>